codehubasa/FloraFix/README.md

-🌿 FloraFix– Diagnose, Treat, and Thrive
+🌿 FloraFix – Diagnose, Treat, and Thrive

 It is an AI-powered plant disease detection platform integrating modern Artificial Intelligence with Ayurvedic wisdom for sustainable agriculture in India.